Western Albemarle High School: Academics

 In January 2008, it was announced that Western was one of two schools (along with Murray Elementary) in the county that received the Governor's Award for Educational Excellence.
-This was the highest honor in the new incentive program for schools and school divisions created by the board of education to advance Governor Tim Kaine’s “competence to excellence” agenda.

-Also in 2008, the school was ranked 1310 of 1358 of the top 5% of U.S. high schools by Newsweek, placing it in the 9th percentile of school quality.
-It is also ranked in the top 10 of the state of Virginia.
+Also in 2008, the school was ranked in the top 5% of U.S. high schools by Newsweek.
+It was also ranked in the top 10 of the state of Virginia.

+As of 2024, Western was ranked 44th in Virginia and 1882nd in the nation.

 Athletics

 Western Albemarle's athletic department has been awarded the Wells Fargo Cup (formerly the Wachovia Cup) five times (2004, 2005, 2008, 2018, and 2019).
-The cup is awarded annually to one school in each of the VHSL's six divisions that demonstrates the best-overall record in state championship competitions.
+The cup is awarded annually to one school in each of the Virginia High School League's six divisions that demonstrates the best-overall record in state championship competitions.
 WAHS broke the record for most points ever scored towards the cup in 2019.
 The school is a member of VHSL's Class 3 in the Jefferson District.

 The boys' soccer team won its fifth state championship in 2022, with other championships coming in 1996, 2014, 2016, and 2019.

 The girls' soccer team won their second and third state championships in 2017 and 2018, with the first in 2002.

-In football they have been three-time Jefferson District champions.

 In 2011, the Western Albemarle track team sent several relay teams to the national track competition.
-In 2018, the Boys and Girls Indoor Track teams also won the state championship.
+In 2018, the boys' and girls' indoor track teams also won the state championship.
+In 2017, the boys' and girls' cross-country teams both won the state championship.

 In 2004–2005, the school won 21 district, regional, and state championships.

-Combined, the boys and girls swimming and diving teams have won ten state championships, with the girls winning from 2011 to 2016, and in 2019, and the boys winning in 2016, 2018, and 2019.
+Combined, the boys and girls swimming and diving teams have won 17 state championships, with the girls winning from 2011 to 2016, and in 2019, 2020, and 2024, and the boys winning in 2016, and 2018–2024 with seven straight state titles.
+The girls' team currently holds the record for the most state championship wins of any swim team in the state of Virginia.
+The school has produced two Olympic swimmers: Remedy Rule and Thomas Heilman.
+Rule represented the Philippines at the 2020 Tokyo Olympics, and Heilman competed for the United States of America in the 2024 Paris Olympics, where he earned a silver medal as part of the 4x100 medley relay.
+Notably, after qualifying for Team USA in the 100 and 200 meter butterfly events, Heilman became the youngest male swimmer in the Olympics since Michael Phelps.

-In 2017, the boys' and girls' cross-country teams both won the state championship.